 All ATSC personnel (faculty, staff, students), regardless of whether they work in one of the on-campus laboratories, will be required to complete the general lab safety series offered by the UW Safety Office - Laboratory Safety Series courses.
 This is a three-part series, please complete (1) New Employee Safety Orientation, (2) Regulated Waste Management, and (3) Chemical Hygiene & GHS/OSHA.
 Once completed, please notify the ATSC Safety Coordinator so that it can be recorded.

-All faculty, staff, and students who will be working with an instrument containing a radioactive source or one that emits radiation (e.g., X-ray) must complete the University’s Radiation Safety course offered by the UW Safety Office - registration for the course is available here or through the Learning module under your HCM account.
+All faculty, staff, and students who will be working with an instrument containing a radioactive source or one that emits radiation (e.g., X-ray) must complete the relevant safety course offered by the UW Safety Office - registration for both the Radiation Safety course and the X-Ray Safety course is available here or through the Learning module under your HCM account.
 Please contact the ATSC Safety Committee radiation safety representative concerning any purchases or disposal of radioactive materials, or if you have any questions or concerns regarding the proper use or handling of radioactive materials.
 If purchasing a radioactive source or an instrument that emits radiation, the University Radiation Safety Committee must be informed prior to purchase and receiving of the source/instrument for proper permitting and approval.

 For more information, please see the University Radioactive Materials Safety Plan or the University X-Ray Safety Plan.
 Other links and documents related to radiation and x-ray safety can be found on the University website here.